 The Fieldiana Editorial Board oversees Fieldiana's operation and publication process.
-The Editorial Board consists of a Managing Scientific Editor, four Associate Editors, and head of the library.
+The Editorial Board consists of a Managing Scientific Editor, three Associate Editors, and head of the library.
 Details regarding the responsibilities of the editorial board may be found on the page "EDITORIAL STAFF”.

 As a monographic series, Fieldiana publishes mid-length works.
 We do not publish short, journal-article-length works.
 In general, manuscripts of less than 40 pages of text will not be accepted for review.
 Fieldiana is also unable to publish long works (greater than 400 manuscript pages) without significant external support.
 The submission of long works and edited volumes should be arranged well in advance with the Managing Scientific Editor.

 Field Museum curators, research associates and full-time scientific professional staff may submit papers for consideration with minimal financial charges for normal printing.
 Normal printing does not necessarily cover the costs of special elements such as complex plates, color images, or large appendices and tables.
 Authors normally have to fund these sorts of special elements.
 In addition, all author-generated changes required in final galley must be paid for by the author.